trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Because Trino and Delta Lake each support types that the other does not, this connector :ref:`modifies some types <type-mapping-overview>` when reading or writing data.
-Data types may not map the same way in both directions between Trino and the data source.
+Data types might not map the same way in both directions between Trino and the data source.
 Refer to the following sections for type mapping in each direction.